The Malaria Consortium

 Four implementation features worth understanding.

 Community health workers.
 SMC is delivered door-to-door by trained community health workers (CHWs) who visit households during each monthly cycle.
 This model reaches children who would never visit a health clinic, including the most remote and poorest communities.
-The Malaria Consortium trains roughly 100,000 CHWs annually for SMC delivery (2024 data).
+The Malaria Consortium trains and equips tens of thousands of CHWs each year to carry out SMC delivery.

 Directly observed treatment.
 The first dose of each monthly cycle is administered by the CHW in the household and observed.
 The remaining two days of treatment are left with the caregiver with instructions.
-Adherence to the full three-day course is roughly 85-90% (Malaria Consortium monitoring data, 2024), which is high for any drug regimen and critical for maintaining efficacy.
+Adherence to the full three-day course is high for a drug regimen of this kind, which matters for maintaining efficacy, and the Malaria Consortium monitors it through household follow-up.

 Integration with national health systems.
 Unlike some NGO-delivered programmes that create parallel structures, SMC is implemented through national malaria control programmes.
 The Malaria Consortium provides technical assistance, training, and drug procurement, but delivery runs through government health systems.
 This means the programme builds local capacity rather than replacing it.

 Monitoring and pharmacovigilance.
 The Malaria Consortium tracks adverse events systematically.
-Serious adverse events from SMC drugs are rare (roughly 1 per 100,000 treatments), and the drugs have been on the WHO Essential Medicines List for decades.
+Serious adverse events from SMC drugs are rare, and the drugs have long featured on the WHO Essential Medicines List.
 The monitoring data is shared with national regulatory authorities and published in annual reports.

 The limitations, honestly

 Geographic constraint.
-SMC only works in the seasonal malaria belt.
-This is roughly 300 million children at risk (WHO estimate).
+SMC only works in the seasonal malaria belt, where hundreds of millions of children are at risk.
 It's a lot, but it's not the entire malaria burden.
 Countries like the DRC and Mozambique, which carry some of the highest malaria burdens globally, have year-round transmission and can't use SMC.

 Drug resistance risk.
 Any mass drug administration raises concerns about antimicrobial resistance.
 The WHO monitors resistance to sulfadoxine-pyrimethamine and amodiaquine across the Sahel.
 As of 2024, resistance levels remain below thresholds that would compromise efficacy, but the Malaria Consortium's own strategic plan acknowledges this as the primary long-term risk to the programme.